grompe/BTWTweak/patcher/readme.txt

 - Made carved pumpkins fall just like the regular ones and Jack-o-lanterns, and also Jack-o-lanterns to extinguish when facing water.

+- Made it possible to hook items and non-damageable entities with a fishing hook.
+This should make fishing rods more interesting and useful.

 v0.9l

 - Fixed extraneous attempts to integrate with Deco addon.